 Tim Sheridan is a reporter with Wide World of Sports and an integral member of the National Nine News team.

-What do you think of the Wallabies tactics so far this spring?
+What do you think of Nathan Sharpe's career?